Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - Riga – Riga is now one of the top tourist destinations in Northern Europe.
 And for good reason.
 The city centre is a true architectural and historical gem and has been designated a UNESCO World Heritage Site.
 More than 5 million tourists per year now visit the city arriving by train, bus, car, air or through what is one of the top passenger seaports in Europe.
 If you are like most people your first visit to Riga will not be your last.

 Having your breast enhancement procedure in Riga then is more than a smart financial choice, it’s a smart life choice.
 There will be zero drop off in quality from what you would experience in the UK, the city is closer than you think and you’ll be exposed to one of the true hidden gems of Europe in the process.
-Not only that but NHS will reimburse for the procedure in certain cases and you can have your procedure a couple of weeks after setting things in motion by calling our UK patient coordinator.
+Not only that but NHS will reimburse for the procedure in certain cases and you can have your procedure a few weeks after setting things in motion by calling our UK patient coordinator.
 So leave the endless queues and hassles behind and contact Cosmetic Surgery Riga today.

 Breast Surgery FAQs

 - What happens when I call the UK patient coordinator? – Our UK patient coordinator will answer all your questions and address any and all concerns you may have about having your procedure at Cosmetic Surgery Riga.
 She will also be happy to help you understand the process of getting reimbursed for your surgery should you qualify.
 She can set a date for you to meet and consult with your surgeon and to undergo the procedure.
-Remember there is virtually no waiting when you have your procedure with CSR.
+Remember there is virtually very little waiting when you have your procedure with CSR.

 - How long will the swelling last after augmentation? – The swelling will gradually diminish over the course of several weeks.
 However, in the vast majority of cases swelling is gone in under 2 weeks.
 You will be instructed not to raise your elbows above your shoulders or lift any heavy object for at least 3 weeks as this could interfere with the healing process and prolong the swelling.
 The support staff at Cosmetic Surgery Riga will devise a comprehensive recovery program for you to follow that will optimize your chances for a speedy recovery.